-Getting Started with Blazor HeatMap Chart Component
+Getting Started with Blazor HeatMap Chart in Blazor WASM App

-23 Dec 20257 minutes to read
+8 Jul 20265 minutes to read

-This section briefly explains about how to include Blazor HeatMap Chart component in a Blazor WebAssembly App using Visual Studio, Visual Studio Code, and the .NET CLI.
+This section briefly explains how to include Blazor HeatMap Chart component in a Blazor WebAssembly App using Visual Studio, Visual Studio Code, and the .NET CLI.

-Create a new Blazor App in Visual Studio
+Create a new Blazor WebAssembly (Standalone) App

-Create a Blazor WebAssembly App using Visual Studio via Microsoft Templates or the Syncfusion® Blazor Extension.
-For detailed instructions, refer to the Blazor WASM App Getting Started documentation.
+Create a Blazor WebAssembly App using Visual Studio via Microsoft Templates or the Blazor Extension.

 dotnet new blazorwasm -o BlazorApp